Multiracial Ugandans in Uganda: Ugandan-Arabs (Afro-Arabs)

-Prior and during colonialism, Arabs played a pivotal role in the East African slave trade.
+Prior to and during colonialism, Arabs played a pivotal role in the East African slave trade.
 Numerous East Africans were sold as slaves to the regions of the Middle East and beyond via the Sahara desert and Indian Ocean.
 Many interracial relationships between (mostly) male Arab traders and black African women occurred.
 These unions gave rise to Ugandan-Arabs.
 Unlike the Trans-Atlantic slave trade, most of the slaves in the East African slave trade were women.
 Most of the women were sold as sex slaves, while some were taken as wives.

 Ugandan-Indians (Afro-Indians)

 During the construction of the East African/Uganda railway, the British Empire brought many Indian workers into East Africa for labor.
-The influx of Indians throughout Kenya, Uganda, Tanzania and other neighboring countries contributed to numerous Ugandan-Indian unions in Uganda--especially in small towns located along the Railway.
+The influx of Indians throughout Kenya, Uganda, Tanzania, and other neighboring countries contributed to numerous Ugandan-Indian unions in Uganda--especially in small towns located along the Railway.
 Traders--who were mostly Indian and male--married local Ugandan women, thus birthing a visible emergence of mixed Ugandan-Indian people.

 Demographics

-The number of multiracial Ugandans in Uganda, is not known or tracked.
+The number of multiracial Ugandans in Uganda is not known or tracked.

-The "one-drop rule," derived from the Southern slave culture, in the Western Hemisphere, does not apply to multiracial Ugandans living in Uganda.
-Thus, mixed-race descendants of blacks and non-blacks in Uganda, like the mixed race people of Brazil, Colombia, Panama, and other Latin American nations, are not considered black.
+The "one-drop rule," derived from the Southern United States slave culture, does not apply to multiracial Ugandans living in Uganda.
+Thus, mixed-race descendants of blacks and non-blacks in Uganda, like the mixed-race people of Brazil, Colombia, Panama, and other Latin American nations, are not considered black.
 They are described by their skin tone and nationality, and racially identified as belonging to another race other than black.
-Typically, people of brown and/or lighter skin tone would be called Mzungu by the local people.
+Typically, people of brown and/or lighter skin tones would be called Mzungu by the local people.

 Social status

 Discrimination

-In the past and most recently, multiracial Ugandans in Uganda have expressed grievances of not being recognized as true Ugandan citizens and were denied or delayed in getting benefits (considered as basic rights), such as obtaining a National ID card or passport.
-This prompted President Yoweri Museveni, in 2016, following a meeting with a group of mixed race Ugandans, to openly proclaim that mixed racial people were to be treated as true Ugandans, per the established 1995 Constitution.
+In the past and most recently, multiracial Ugandans in Uganda have expressed grievances about not being recognized as true Ugandan citizens and were denied or delayed in getting benefits (considered as basic rights), such as obtaining a National ID card or passport.
+This prompted President Yoweri Museveni, in 2016, following a meeting with a group of mixed-race Ugandans, to openly proclaim that mixed-racial people were to be treated as true Ugandans, per the established 1995 Constitution.